silphid/readcommend/README.md

 # Initial requirements

-- Write a REST endpoints that interacts with a collection of books from a data source containing the following properties:
+- Write a REST endpoint that interacts with a collection of books from a data source containing the following properties:
   - Author
   - Genre
   - Number of pages